The Faraway Tree: Updates

 In modern reprints, the names of some of the characters have been changed.
 Jo has been changed to Joe, the more common spelling for males, and Bessie is now Beth, the former name having fallen out of use as a nickname for Elizabeth.
-Fanny and Dick have been renamed Frannie and Rick because in the United Kingdom and some countries in the Commonwealth of Nations they are now more widely used as slang terms for genitalia.
+Fanny and Dick have been renamed Frannie and Rick because in some countries the former names are now widely used as slang terms for genitalia and buttocks.

 The supporting character Dame Slap has also become Dame Snap, and no longer practises corporal punishment but instead reprimands her pupils by shouting at them.

 Entire passages of the original have been rewritten to remove references to fighting.
-For instance, when the tree is taken over by Goblins in The Enchanted Wood, the Goblins were originally fought off, with descriptions of Mr. Watzisname 'pummelling them as if he were beating carpets' and the Saucepan Man throwing his saucepans at them.
+For instance, when the tree is taken over by Goblins in The Enchanted Wood, the Goblins were originally fought off, with descriptions of Mr Watzisname 'pummelling them as if he were beating carpets' and the Saucepan Man throwing his saucepans at them.
 These have been replaced with cursory references to 'chasing'.

 Some of the changes were criticised in a review by Alison Flood.